 Each year during the annual update cycle, libraries have the opportunity to add item numbers to their selection profiles.
-Libraries can add item numbers during the update cycle, and the added item numbers become active in their profiles on October 1 at the beginning of the fiscal year3.
+Libraries can add item numbers during the update cycle, and the added item numbers become active in their profiles on October 1 at the beginning of the fiscal year.
 Libraries can delete item numbers from their profile at any time.
 The deletion becomes effective immediately in the library's profile, and the quantity ordered under the term contract is changed as soon as possible.

-http://listserv.access.gpo.gov/scripts/wa.exe?A2=ind0506&L=gpo-fdlp-l&F=&S=&P=852.
+&lt;sup>2 The 2005 update cycle was delayed because of new initiatives at GPO relating to item numbers.
+For more information, see http://listserv.access.gpo.gov/scripts/wa.exe?A2=ind0506&L=gpo-fdlp-l&F=&S=&P=852